Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to a VNA reporter in Paris, research published in the journal Nature shows that lithium concentrations in the brain tissue of Alzheimer's patients are significantly reduced.

-When mice were fed a lithium-deficient diet, amyloid plaques increased; conversely, supplementation with a new salt, lithium orotate, prevented amyloid formation, reduced tau protein degradation, neuroinflammation, and myelin degeneration—the entire mechanism that leads to cognitive decline.
+When mice were fed a lithium-deficient diet, amyloid plaques increased; conversely, supplementation with a new salt, lithium orotate, prevented amyloid formation, limiting tau protein modification, neuroinflammation, and myelin degeneration—that is, the entire mechanism leading to cognitive decline.
 The mice even recovered their memory.

 Compared to lithium carbonate used in previous trials, lithium orotate is superior in that it is not “trapped” by amyloid plaques.
-Thanks to that, scientists hope to shorten the research process and start testing on early-stage Alzheimer’s patients in the next 4–5 years.
+Thanks to that, scientists hope to be able to shorten the research process and start testing on early-stage Alzheimer’s patients in the next 4–5 years.

-However, experts warn against arbitrarily supplementing lithium orotate because the safe dose in the elderly has not been determined.
+However, experts warn against taking lithium orotate supplements on your own because a safe dose in the elderly has not been determined.

 Currently, there are about 150 other compounds being tested worldwide, opening up new hope, but treating Alzheimer's disease is still extremely complicated./.